rojala/test_rst_mod_/module1/hashset-fruit/Readme.md

 1. Modify the program to generate a user-specified number of random fruits.
 Hint: you'll need to use command-line arguments to get input from the user.

+    Default is 100 when --count is not given.
+To add custom count with command line use:
+    ``` rust
+    cargo run -- --count 20
+    ```

 2. How would you modify the program to keep track of how many times each fruit is generated?
 Hint: you might need to use a different collection type.

 3. Can you adjust the program to print out the list of unique fruits at the end?